Alexander Hamilton's Philadelphia

 The First National Bank

-Located across the Museum of the American Revolution is Hamilton’s greatest lasting impression as the Treasury Secretary of the United States.
+Located across from the Museum of the American Revolution is Hamilton’s greatest lasting impression as the Treasury Secretary of the United States.
 The First National Bank was in use while Philadelphia was the capital of the United States.
 Although visitors cannot enter the Bank, its architecture and importance make it a must see!

 As the First Secretary of the Treasury for the United States, Hamilton was adamant about creating a national form paper currency.
 Although the first Philadelphia Mint is no longer standing, visitors can enjoy the U.S. Mint located on Independence Mall.
 Free, self-guided tours of the exhibits and facilities allow visitors to learn about the influence of Hamilton and the history of our currency.